 The League's research serves two primary purposes.
 The first is to provide data and information to member municipalities to assist in both their daily operations and long-range planning.
 The second is to support the League’s advocacy and lobbying work.

 Every elected municipal official and every key appointed official receives two NCLM publications monthly, Southern City and League Letter.
 These general-interest publications keep officials updated on how other cities and towns are meeting challenges, how state and federal decisions affect local governments and what programs and services the League offers.
 Other publications go to specific groups, such as Law Notes to municipal attorneys, or the Directory of North Carolina Municipal Officials and Buyers' Guide to the chief administrative officer in each city or town.
-In addition, the League publishes Legislative Bulletins, a Risk Management Services Annual Report, an annual Municipal Calendar, Loss Control Safety Bulletins and more.
+In addition, the League publishes Legislative Bulletins, a Risk Management Services Annual Report, Loss Control Safety Bulletins and more.

 Municipal Assistance Center